Clifford Truesdell: Life

 Truesdell was born in Los Angeles, California.
 After high school, he spent two years in Europe learning French, German, and Italian, and improving his Latin and Greek.
 His linguistic skills stood him in good stead in his later historical investigations.
 At Caltech he was deeply influenced by the teaching of Harry Bateman.
 In particular, a course in partial differential equations "taught me the difference between an ordinary good teacher and a great mathematician, and after that I never cared what grade I got in anything."
 He obtained a B.Sc. in mathematics and physics in 1941, and an MSc. in mathematics in 1942.

 In 1943, he completed a Ph.D. in mathematics at Princeton University.
 For the rest of the decade, the U.S. Navy employed him to do mechanics research.

 Truesdell taught at Indiana University 1950–61, where his students included James Serrin, Jerald Ericksen, and Walter Noll.
 From 1961 until his retirement in 1989, Truesdell was professor of rational mechanics at Johns Hopkins University.
-He and Noll contributed to foundational rational mechanics, whose aim is to construct a mathematical model for treating (continuous) mechanical phenomena.
+With Noll and Bernard David Coleman, he contributed to foundational rational mechanics, whose aim is to construct a mathematical model for treating (continuous) mechanical phenomena.

 Truesdell was the founder and editor-in-chief of the journals Archive for Rational Mechanics and Analysis and Archive for History of Exact Sciences, which were unusual in several ways.
 Following Truesdell's criticisms of awkward style in scientific writing, the journal accepted papers in English, French, German, and Latin.

 In addition to his original work in mechanics, Truesdell was a major historian of science and mathematics, editing or co-editing six volumes of the collected works of Leonhard Euler.